 The purpose of this course is to study the components of computing systems common to most computer architectures.
 In particular, this class is meant to introduce data representation, types of processors, memory types, and hierarchy, and device drivers.
 The students will learn mips assembly language, the design of arithmetic and logic units, and basic designs for risc processors.

-Course Requirements: CREQ: COE 0445 or CS 0445; PLAN: Computer Engineering as interpersonal, small-group, organizational, public speaking and media communication.
+Course Requirements: CREQ: COE 0445 or CS 0445; PLAN: Computer Engineering

 COMM 0101 - INTRO TO HUMAN COMMUNICATION